José Manuel Contreras: Fénix

+Return to Comunicaciones

-In June 2010 Contreras rejoined the club where he started his career, Comunicaciones., playing there for the entirety of the 2010–2011 season; one year later, in June 2011, he was signed by C.D.
+In June 2010 Contreras rejoined the club where he started his career, Comunicaciones., playing there for the entirety of the 2010–2011 season.

+Universidad de Concepción

+One year later, in June 2011, he was signed by C.D.
 Universidad de Concepción, and in August 2011 he made his debut scoring the third goal of his team's 3–0 win over Colo-Colo.

+Return to Comunicaciones

+2025–26: Final season

+On 27 May 2025, shortly after renewing his contract with the club, Contreras announced that the upcoming 2025 Apertura would be his final season with Comunicaciones and will retire.